Report date: July 14, 2022

 International Corporate Governance Network (ICGN)

-Responsible Investing Association (RIA) of Canada - Vancouver Responsible Investment Working Group
+Responsible Investing Association (RIA) Canada

 3.c.
 Indicate any other international standards, industry guidelines, reporting frameworks, or initiatives that guide your responsible investing practices.